-Stock futures jump ahead of Walmart, Target & Home Depot reports
+Stock futures rise as SpaceX lifts off and ahead of Walmart, Home Depot reports

 Home Depot, Lowe's, Walmart, Target lead retail earnings tsunami